getodk/docs/odk1-src/form-question-types.rst

   opt_abcd,c,C
   opt_abcd,d,D

 In the example above, each time the question is displayed, the choices will be in a different order.
 It is often preferable to pick one order that the choices will always be displayed in for a given filled form.
-This can be accomplished by setting a seed for the randomization:
+This can be accomplished by setting an integer seed for the randomization.

 .. rubric:: XLSForm

 .. csv-table:: survey
-  :header: type, parameters, name, label, hint, calculation
+  :header: type, parameters, name, label, calculation

-  calculate,,my_seed,,,once(decimal-date-time(now()))
+  calculate,,my_seed,,"once(substr(decimal-date-time(now()), 10))"
   select_one opt_abcd,"randomize=true,seed=${my_seed}",select_one_widget,Select one with random choice order set once per filled form

 .. csv-table:: choices